Initiatives, Plans & Reports

 Initiatives and projects

-The Graduate Life Centre is a collaborative project between the Faculty of Graduate and Postdoctoral Studies (G+PS), the Graduate Student Society (GSS) and the Vice-President Students, which seeks to revitalize Thea Koerner House (TKH) to holistically serve the needs of today's graduate student community.
-The project is currently underway, with renovations of the main floor starting in December 2022.
-Once completed, the centre will provide graduate students with much needed social space, self-dining options, and a child-friendly space.
-Future phases will add bookable rooms, oriented to academic, social, and cultural needs.
+The Graduate Life Centre is a collaborative project between the Faculty of Graduate and Postdoctoral Studies (G+PS), the Graduate Student Society (GSS) and the Vice-President Students, which seeks to revitalize Thea Koerner House (TKH) to serve the needs of today's graduate student community holistically.
+The renovated first floor opened in January 2024, and provides graduate students with much-needed social space, self-dining options, and a child-friendly space.
+Future phases will renovate the other floors of the building and add bookable rooms for academic, social, and cultural needs.

 Public Scholars Initiative